bpetermann/ts-compiler/README.md

-# TS Compiler
+## TypeScript Compiler

-Writing a compiler in TS
+Writing a compiler in TypeScript